WistfulHopes/gbfrelink.utility.manager/README.md

 ## Note

 Does **not** use [Reloaded II File Redirector](https://github.com/Reloaded-Project/reloaded.universal.redirector) as the game appears to crash when too many files are redirected.
+Redirector support is available in the `redirector` branch for reference.